EmmanuelOrunta/Google-Capstone/README.md

 - Although there are more annual riders, casual members prefer to ride for longer (in minutes).
 The average ride time for casual cyclists was 26 minutes, which was more than double the time for yearly riders (13 minutes).
 - Weekdays see a higher percentage of yearly riders, while weekends see a higher percentage of casual riders.
 - Conclusion: Casual riders primarily utilize Cyclistic for recreation, and many are visitors (cycling along the beach, near restaurants, and retail districts).
 The bikes are used for work by yearly riders.
 They frequently ride through financial and business sectors, as well as near a university and apartments.

+## Recommendations
+With all of the facts and findings presented above, there are a few suggestions that may encourage casual members to use Cyclistic's bike-share program.
+However, because casual members are mostly tourists, converting them to yearly members will be tough.
+That being stated, here are my three suggestions for resolving this problem: